antimatter15/autograph/README.md

 }
 ```

-It doesn't require any compilation plugins— so you don't have to worry about messing up your precarious `.babelrc`.
+It doesn't require any compilation plugins— so you don't have to worry about messing up your precariously functional `.babelrc`.
 You can use it with Webpack, Babel, Parcel, Next.JS, or even plain Javascript.

 That said, things get even better if you write your app in Typescript.
 Autograph can import a GraphQL schema and automatically generate a Typescript definition file, so that your editor can autocomplete fields in GraphQL while providing inline documentation, and your typechecker can ensure that all your UI code fits the data access schema.